aleonedecastris/aleonedecastris/README.md

 My name is Arcangelo, I am a University of Chicago MA student working on the social and political implication of digital platforms.
 I have started using R for social network analysis and I am now greatly enjoying exploring its potential for my research.

-Can reach me via [LinkedIn](https://www.linkedin.com/in/arcangelo-leone-de-castris-181b21203/) or [Twitter](https://twitter.com/LeoneCastris)
+If you want to connect, hit me up via [LinkedIn](https://www.linkedin.com/in/arcangelo-leone-de-castris-181b21203/) or [Twitter](https://twitter.com/LeoneCastris)

 <!--
 **aleonedecastris/aleonedecastris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.